We’ve fielded more questions about real estate in the last few years than in the previous two decades combined.

 Ownership comes with ongoing, unrecoverable costs:

-On average, these costs run about 5% of a home's value per year.
+On average, excluding your mortgage, these costs tend to run about 5% of a home's value per year.

 Not invested.
 Not compounding.
 Gone.